renato0307/learning-go/it4-deploy-api-using-fluxcd.md

 learning-go-api   renato0307/learning-go-api:0.0.4
 ```

-If we list the pods
+If we list the pods:

 ```sh
 kubectl -n learning-go-api get po